Booger-sudo/Kraken-Bot-Lite/README_public.md

-# KrakenBot Lite
+# Kraken Bot Lite

 **Multi-Strategy Kraken Trading Bot – Free for Devs, Pre-Configured for $50**

-KrakenBot Lite is a modular, Python-based trading bot for the Kraken exchange.
+Kraken Bot Lite is a modular, Python-based trading bot for the Kraken exchange.
 It features multiple configurable strategies, adaptive market state detection, and risk-managed trade logic.

 This version is **fully open-source**, but requires user configuration before it can be run effectively.
 If you're a developer, it’s free to explore, extend, and use.